Gao: 21st century

 On 31 March 2012, one day after the capture of Kidal, Malian military forces retreated from Gao's military bases, allowing it to be occupied by Tuareg rebellion member groups MNLA and Ancar Dine.
 Timbuktu was captured the following day.
 On 6 April, the MNLA declared the region independent of Mali as the nation of Azawad.
 After the Battle of Gao on 26 and 27 June 2012, the MNLA lost control to Islamist militias.

 After the 2012 rebellion forced the Malian Army out of Gao and the state of Azawad was proclaimed, the National Movement for the Liberation of Azawad took control of the governor's building, flying the flag of Azawad over it and rechristening it the Palace of Azawad.

 On 26 June 2012, the tension came to all-out combat in Gao between the MNLA and MOJWA, with both sides firing heavy weapons.
 MNLA Secretary General Bilal ag Acherif was wounded in the battle.
 The MNLA were soon driven from the city, and from Kidal and Timbuktu shortly after.
 However, the MNLA stated that it continued to maintain forces and control some rural areas in the region.
 The following day, Ansar Dine announced that it was in control of all the cities of northern Mali.

 On 19 January 2013, it was reported that Gao journalist Kader Toure was killed after being suspected of working for foreign news services.
-In retaliation, the local youth are reported to have lynched Islamic police commissioner Aliou Toure who was recruited by MUWA, Movement for Oneness and Jihad in West Africa, who took control of the town in June 2012.
+In retaliation, the local youth are reported to have lynched Islamic police commissioner Aliou Toure who was recruited by MUWA, Movement for Oneness and Jihad in West Africa, who took control of the city in June 2012.

 In January 2013 French warplanes bombed parts of Gao, including the airport, in an attempt to drive out fighters from the Movement for Unity and Jihad in West Africa.

-Gao was captured by French and Malian forces on 26 January 2013, as the Islamists were driven out from the city.
+Gao was captured by French and Malian forces on 26 January 2013, as the Islamists were kicked out from the city.

 On 17 March 2015, a United Nations AH-64 helicopter crashed during an exercise near the town, killing both pilots.
 The AH-64 came from the Dutch Air Force's Defense Helicopter Command.

 On 18 January 2017, a suicide bomber from Al-Mourabitoun drove a vehicle filled with explosives into a military camp near Gao, killing 77 people and injuring at least 115 (see 2017 Gao bombing).
 The incident was the deadliest terrorist attack in Malian history.

+On 25 April 2026, militants began an attack the city as part of major offensive.